 Household means all persons who occupy a housing unit.
-The occupants may be a single family, one person living alone, two or more families living together, or any other group of related or unrelated persons who share a housing unit regardless of actual or perceived sexual orientation, gender identity, or marital status.
+The occupants may be a single family, one person living alone, two or more families living together, or any other group of related or unrelated persons who share a housing unit.